chunleili/fast_mass_spring/README.md

 cmake --build build
 ```

 Copy the main.exe file in the Release directory under the Build directory to the fast_mass_spring directory, and then run it.
+(Update: This has been automated in the CMakeLists.txt file now, so you don't need to copy it manually.)